KangGu96/Adv_decoder/README.md

 # Adv_decoder
-This is the official repository for
+This is the official repository for PETS 2023 paper "Towards Sentence Level Inference Attack Against Pre-trained Language Models"